opendaylight/docs/docs/release-notes/upgrade-process.rst

 Interfaces for invocation of ``RPCs`` and ``actions``, as well as publishing ``notifications``  have switched from using ``SchemaPath`` to using either ``QName`` or ``SchemaNodeIdentifier.Absolute``.
-This allows
+This allows more efficient invocation and removes ambguity around relative SchemaPath being or not being allowed.